 - The method of transportation you use

-- Its value and the cargo insurance you purchase
+- The boat’s value and the cargo insurance coverage you purchase

-- Any extra services required like winterization and disassembly/reassembly of aftermarket equipment
+- Any extra services you might need during the shipping process, like winterization or disassembly/reassembly of aftermarket equipment

-One of the easiest ways to ship a boat to your new home is to use U-Ship.
-If you’re looking for a convenient option that’s well-vetted by thousands of customers, U-Ship is a great option.
+One of the easiest ways to ship a boat to your new home is by using uShip.
+If you’re looking for a convenient service that’s been well-vetted by thousands of customers, uShip is probably your best boat transport option.

-When moving a boat from point A to point B, you’ll generally have the following options –
+While moving a boat with uShip is definitely the easiest course of action, it’s not the only available solution.
+When moving a boat from point A to point B, you’ll generally have the following options:

-- Do it yourself by towing it behind your car, van, or pickup truck
+- Do it yourself by towing your boat behind your car, van, or pickup truck

-- Shipping it on its trailer on a professional boat hauler’s truck
+- Ship it on a trailer hitched to a professional boat hauler’s truck

-- Shipping it on its hull on a flatbed or step-deck trailer
+- Ship it on its hull on a flatbed or step-deck trailer

-- Sending it via yacht transport company or freight forwarder
+- Send it via a yacht transport company or freight forwarder

-- Hiring an experienced captain and crew to pilot it to its destination
+- Hire an experienced captain and crew to pilot it to its destination

 - Sail or drive it yourself